ACE/IPV

 Description of Indicator

-Adverse childhood experiences (ACEs) can have a tremendous impact on future violence victimization and perpetration, and lifelong health and opportunity.
-Adverse childhood experiences, or ACEs, are potentially traumatic events that occur in childhood (0-17 years).
-For example:
+Adverse childhood experiences (ACEs) can have a tremendous impact on future victimization and lifelong health and opportunity.
+ACEs are potentially traumatic events that occur in childhood (0-17 years), such as:

-This indicator tracks those in Pennsylvania who have experienced an adverse childhood experience or intimate partner violence, broken down by gender, age, education, household income, race, and sexual orientation.
+This indicator tracks shares of Pennsylvanians who have experienced adverse childhood experiences or intimate partner violence, categorized by gender, age, education, household income, race, and sexual orientation.

 Why is it Important?

 Adverse childhood experiences and intimate partner violence have unique negative effects on victims and families.
-In addition to physical consequences, without the appropriate support, adverse childhood experiences and intimate partner violence can have serious emotional and psychological damage, which hurts an individual’s quality of life and ability to participate in society and perform at work.
+In addition to physical consequences, adverse childhood experiences and intimate partner violence can cause severe emotional and psychological damage, which hurts an individual’s quality of life and ability to participate in society.
+Trauma interferes with academic and workplace performance and hinders executive functioning, challenging individuals’ abilities to maintain stable health, housing, and relationships.

 How is the Region Performing?

-Generally, females experience higher shares across all ACE and IPV indicators as well those individuals in the age brackets of 18-29 and 30-44.
-Those with less than a high school education have higher rates of being a problem drinker or alcoholic, using illegal drugs or abusing prescriptions, or being sentenced to serve time in prison.
-Additionally, lower household income levels are associated with higher rates of problem drinking, illegal drug use, incarceration, or experiencing intimate partner violence.
+Generally, women experience higher shares of ACE and IPV than men.
+People who have not completed high school have relatively high rates of problem drinking, drug use, and incarceration.
+Additionally, lower household income levels are associated with higher rates of problem drinking, illegal drug use, incarceration, and incidents of intimate partner violence.